Hiring Contractors

 Misclassification risks

 Governments all around the world pay close attention to the differences between employees and contractors.
 They don’t want organizations using contractors to get around paying healthcare, employment taxes, unemployment issuance, or other critical benefits.
-Governments also have a vested interest in workers having the traditional safeguards of permanent employment, which would reduce the use for social welfare programs.
+Governments also have a vested interest in workers having the traditional safeguards of permanent employment, which would reduce the use of social welfare programs.
 For these reasons, among others, governments and regulatory agencies strive to ensure that workers aren’t fulfilling the role of an employee while being classified and paid as a contractor.

 The nature of the jobs to be done

 Contractors typically don’t perform services central to the core mission and operation of the company.
 Hiring a contractor to create an ad for a food purveyor is entirely different from hiring one to create an ad for an advertising agency.
 Is the service the worker will provide ancillary to the company’s purpose?
 Contractors also typically work at their own initiative instead of being managed by the company.
-Consider who is directing the work?
-Is it the worker creating her own project plan and executing or is she primarily taking direction from a company manager?
+Ask yourself who is directing the work.
+Is it the worker creating her own project plan and executing it, or is she primarily taking direction from a company manager?
 If the latter, then she might actually be an employee.

 It’s beneficial to think through the scope of the work and decide if the job in question would be better served by an employee or a contractor.